 There’s no way to tell whether butterflies will mate or migrate, but one telltale sign of a migration generation butterfly is its size, which is dependent on how much the caterpillar eats.
 The first super-sized caterpillars start to form chrysalides around the first week of September in our northern region…

-So how did our Raise The Migration Monarchs fare this season and what lessons did we learn?
+So how did our Raise The Migration Monarchs fare this season and what lessons did we learn raising forward?

 In addition to Raise the Migration, I have have also published a more in-depth, organized raising guide to further assist you in raising healthy monarch butterflies.

 If you’re interested in a step-by-step guide digital guide with free updates (before each monarch season begins in spring) please check out the monarch raising guide by clicking this butterfly photo:

 For anyone who purchases the guide (or any other item) from Monarch Butterfly Shop, you will be invited to our closed facebook group where you can discuss raising monarchs with other raisers and post your photos.